 Collaborations with groups outside of NoWCADD's core science team can take place in two ways:

-We will work with collaborators on short focused feasibility projects aimed at identifying new product and technology opportunities.
-Experimental resources and funding for consumables will be provided through NoWCADD.
+We will work with collaborators on short-focused feasibility projects aimed at identifying new product and technology opportunities.
+We will provide experimental resources and funding for consumables.

-The project team will work closely with scientists at AstraZeneca to plan and deliver the projects, with some opportunities for access to industry expertise and infrastructure where relevant.
+The project team will work closely with scientists at AstraZeneca to plan and deliver the projects, with opportunities to access industry expertise and infrastructure where relevant.

-Further investment will be sought if positive outcomes are achieved in initial feasibility projects.
+Further investment will be sought if the initial feasibility projects achieve positive outcomes.

 We will seek opportunities for joint collaborative funding bids where complementary skills exist within NoWCADD and AstraZeneca.
 AstraZeneca will be an active participant in these bids, with options to provide cash and in-kind contributions to projects.

-Outputs from successfully funded programmes will be used to support business cases for investment from AstraZeneca and other sources of funding.
+Outputs from successfully funded projects will be used to support business cases for investment from AstraZeneca and other sources of funding.

 We will also seek opportunities for creating collaborative development partnerships, with AstraZeneca playing a pivotal role in pathways to impact.